cunarist/rinf/documentation/docs/writing-code.md

 Rinf relies solely on native FFI for communication, avoiding the use of web protocols or hidden threads.
 The goal is to minimize performance overhead as much as possible.

 Sending a serialized message or blob data is a zero-copy operation from Rust to Dart, while it involves a copy operation from Dart to Rust in memory.
-Keep in mind that the Protobuf serialization and deserialization process does involve memory copy.
+Keep in mind that Protobuf's serialization and deserialization does involve memory copy.

 ## 📦 Message Details